 - NOTHING WAS ALIVE UP THERE.
 For the first, pioneer organisms (this term is applied to the newcomers in any "new" environment), they needed to deal with an environment devoid of life and nutrient-poor.
 Animals might use it as a place to avoid predators, but would need to return to the water to feed.
 Plants had a trickier obstacle: the light, water, and carbon dioxide they needed for photosynthesis might be available, but other nutrients for making molecules such as proteins would not be.
-It is quite likely that plants would not have been able to move onto the land without symbioses established with fungi and bacteria to help them get the materials they would ordinarily get from the water around them.
+It is quite likely that plants would not have been able to move onto the land without symbioses established with fungi and bacteria to help them get the materials they needed.

 - WATER EVAPORATES IN THE AIR.
 The water content of cells is critical to the function of cells - if too much is lost or gained, the cells cease to function.
-A land organism cannot lose too much water to the air or it wont survive.
+A land organism cannot lose too much water to the air or it won't survive.
 But there are transitional ecosystems that might have required adaptations usable against evaporation: tidal zones, where organisms are sometimes left "high and dry," as well as in pools that might fill with rain runoff or evaporate, where resisting a similar dilution change in the cells would be necessary; fresh water systems, where a resistance to the inflow from very dilute surroundings would be necessary.
-Our distant ancestors, the bony fish, apparently evolved in fresh water and developed an efficient waterproofing system to keep water from rushing in; that barrier could also prevent water loss in the air.
+Our distant ancestors, the bony fish, apparently evolved in fresh water and developed an efficient waterproofing system to keep water from rushing into their cells; that barrier could also be used to prevent water loss in the air.
 It is quite likely that, for this and other reasons, all life on land evolved from tidal and/or fresh water ancestors.
-Of the three multicelled Kingdoms, the fungi seem to have had the hardest time with drying, perhaps because of the way nutrients get absorbed - its almost impossible to move materials effectively across a waterproofed surface - but theyve gotten by in moister environments, in soils and in the wetness of other living things.
+Of the three multicelled Kingdoms, the fungi seem to have had the hardest time with drying, perhaps because of the way nutrients get absorbed - it's almost impossible to move materials across a waterproofed surface - but they've gotten by in moister environments, in soils and in the wetness of other living things.

-- YOU CANT FLOAT IN THE AIR.
+- YOU CAN'T FLOAT IN THE AIR.
 The buoyancy of water reduces the need for strong support structures.
-This was especially a problem for plants, which didnt undergo much dramatic evolution until they moved on to land, where the need for complex support structures and then structures to move materials around against the force of gravity led to an explosion of different forms.
-Animals had some adaptations ready to go: muscle systems for moving quickly through the water or across the bottom needed modification to work on land (fins needed to be more leg-like in our ancestors; insect and spider ancestors had to lighten their outer covering just to hold themselves up), but structures used for moving across tidal flats or in very shallow water became usable away from the water as well.
+This was especially a problem for plants, which didn't undergo much dramatic evolution until they moved on to land, where complex support structures and then structures to move materials around against the force of gravity led to an explosion of different forms.
+Animals had some adaptations ready to go: muscle systems for moving quickly through the water or across the bottom needed modification to work on land (fins and fin supports needed to be more leg-like in our ancestors; insect and spider ancestors had to lighten their outer covering just to hold themselves up), but structures used for moving across tidal flats or in very shallow water became usable away from the water as well.

 - TEMPERATURE FLUCTUATIONS.
 A body of water gains and loses heat more slowly than the air does, so temperature changes are slower there.
 Temperature has a huge effect on cellular chemistry, and only chemistry that can somehow deal with rapid changes can be used in a land organism.
 Again, tidal areas and shallow fresh water ecosystems would have been good staging areas for developing some flexibility.
 Plants, not being able to move from place to place to adjust their temperature, had a more critical problem, and may have taken some time to adapt to non-tropical areas.